Kalyan-1707/SchedulePantry/README.md

 1. Update the schedule in `deploy.js` under the `netlify/functions` folder.
 2. Upload all files, including `niner.json`, to Netlify.
 3. Add a `.env` file to Netlify with the following environment variables:

+## Schedule on MacOS

+1. Create a bash script to run your Node.js script.
+The bash script should simply contain the command to run your Node.js script.
+For example, the following bash script will run the Node.js script my-script.js:
+    ```Bash
+    #!/bin/bash

+    node /path/to/my-script.js
+    ```

+2. Open a terminal window.
+Type the following command to edit your crontab:
+     ```Bash

+    crontab -e
+    ```

+3. Add a new line to the file and specify the schedule and command for your cron job.
+For example, the following cron job will run the command /path/to/my-script.sh every day at 12:00 AM:

+    ```bash
+    0 0 * * * /path/to/my-script.sh
+    ```

+     Refer - https://crontab.guru/ for more information.